-"COVID put a lot of people who were already at risk at deeper risk, and they live in places that they couldn't afford beforehand and now they really can't afford, they can't pay their rent.
-There was some protection for them in the beginning of COVID because they had put holds on evictions and stuff like that."-Community Stakeholder it is, is that that whole demographic has changed.
-I think it's continuing to."-Economic Insecurity
+"COVID put a lot of people who were already at risk at deeper risk, and they live in places that they couldn't afford beforehand and now they really can't afford, they can't pay theirrent.
+There was some protection for them in the beginning of COVID because they had putholds on evictions and stuff like that."-Community

-People who may not have experienced economic insecurity before may have lost their job or wages, in addition to their health insurance.
+People who may not have experienced economic insecurity before may have lost their job or wages, inaddition to their health insurance.
 They noted the full economic effects of the pandemic are still to be determined.

 "The people who are needing assistance are oftentimes people who didn't just a few months ago.
 With people losing jobs and obviously that stems to losing healthcare, insurance, and things like that.
 I think we haven't even begun to see the true fallout quite yet.
 I think it's still a few months down the road.
-I think just from my perspective that's what
+I think just from my perspective that's what it is, is that that whole demographic has changed.
+I think it's continuing to."-EconomicInsecurity

-Families may also be experiencing increased economic insecurity if one parent needs to leave their job to care for children due to closed childcare and at home learning.
+Families may also be experiencing increased economic insecurity if one parent needs to leave their jobto care for children due to closed childcare and at home learning.
 This may put additional stress and strain on families.

-"It's effecting people that beginning of the year never would have thought it would be effecting.
+"It's effecting people that beginning of the year never would have thought it would beeffecting.
 We've had a couple of employees that have left because of childcare issues.

 Childcare is going to be a huge thing with the uncertainty of in-class school.
-I know we have parents here that are scrambling to figure out how they're going to do it...
+I know we haveparents here that are scrambling to figure out how they're going to do it...
 It's creating an impact for families that weren't having issues before.
-One of the parents has to leave their job to do childcare because there's no other possibility."-Community Stakeholder
+One of the parents has to leave their job to do childcare because there's no other possibility."-